TobieTom/wallpaper-project/README.md

 Oyedeji Tomiwa contributed to the following parts of the project:

 - [x] 1.
-50% of the HTML code which includes the Home Page
+50% of the HTML code of the Home Page mainly the grid sections concerning the Anime and Landscape section
 - [x] 2.
-Define the id and the classes for the Home Page section
+Define every id and the classes for the Home Page section
 - [x] 3.
 50% of the CSS code for the Home Page
 - [x] 4.
 Added the download buttons